Roboy/roboy_git_tutorial_ss18/README.md

 ## Step 2: add your names
 Now, let's simulate a project development.
 Inside the repository, you will find a `git_tutorial.html` file.
 Your team will simultaneously work on it and synchronize the code with `git`.

-For smaller projects everyone could just work on one branch.
-However, this is not recommeded for larger projects, so we will use multiple branches and do it 'in a proper way'.
+For smaller projects, everyone could just work on one branch.
+However, this is not recommended for larger projects, so we will use multiple branches and do it 'in a proper way'.
 Now, every team member creates a new branch for himself:
 `$ git checkout -b team-xx-name-a` (roles: `A` only)
 `$ git checkout -b team-xx-name-b` (roles: `B` only)
 `$ git checkout -b team-xx-name-c` (roles: `C` only)